 There are a few big problems that Bitcoin has that people keep referencing and talking about - and for every such problem, there’s an altcoin to solve it.
-In this tutorial, we are going to be talking about one such altcoin - the Nano coin.
+In this tutorial, I'm going to talk about one such altcoin - the Nano coin.
 Towards the end of the review, you'll see why simplicity truly is the best approach when it comes to cryptocurrency's success.

-I’ll tell you all about it - what the Nano coin (the former XRB coin) is, how it came to be, what it’s used for, and so on.
-I’ll also give an XRB price prediction and tell you the best places where to buy and store XRB.
+I’ll tell you all about it - what the Nano coin (the former RaiBlocks coin) is, how it came to be, what it’s used for, and so on.
+I’ll also give an XNO (previously XRB) price prediction and tell you the best places where to buy and store XNO.

 So, what are you waiting for?
-Let’s jump right into the tutorial!
+Let’s jump right into the review!

 Looking for the most secure place to buy BTC?
 I have collected the best-rated crypto exchanges that were approved as the safest platforms for buying BTC below, so take a look.